wccinc/beanstream-ruby/README.md

 end
 ```

-If you would like to contribute to it and earn some cash from our code bounty program please contact bowens@beanstream.com

 # Reporting Issues
 Found a bug or want a feature improvement?
 Create a new Issue here on the github page, or email Beanstream support support@beanstream.com